Adedoyin A. Akinlonu, MD, MPH

 Summary

 My journey into medicine was shaped by my experiences growing up in Nigeria, where access to healthcare was limited.
-I witnessed firsthand the negative impact of folk medicine on people’s health, which sparked my desire to become a physician.
-I want to help people heal and contribute to the advancement of medicine which led me to pursue a focus in cardiovascular research.
+I witnessed firsthand the negative impact of folk medicine on people’s health, which ignited my desire to become a physician.
+I want to help people heal and contribute to the advancement of medicine.

 My current research interests lie in cardiovascular disease prevention, investigating the role of lipoproteins in cardiovascular health.
 Right now, I’m focusing on understanding residual cardiovascular risk in people with diabetes and inflammatory conditions.
 My goal is to improve how we best stratify cardiovascular risk in patients and ultimately enhance outcomes for those at highest risk for cardiovascular disease.